 Windows Remote Desktop Connection or RDC is a free Microsoft built-in feature.
 This technology allows users to connect to another computer using a distant or off-site device.
 Once the connection is established, the user can now access the computer remotely.
 From there, he can work on all files, data, and apps stored on the remote computer.

-Typically, Windows Remote Desktop authenticates the local computer first before it can connect to its desired remote device.
+Typically, Windows Remote Desktop manager authenticates the local computer first before it can connect to its desired remote device.
 This is to ensure that all access made on the remote computer is authorized and authenticated.
-This feature is also disabled by default, so you need to turn it on first before you can use it to establish remote connections.
+This feature is also disabled by default, so you need to turn it on first before you can use it to establish remote desktop connections on Windows 10.

-As stated earlier, Windows Remote Desktop is one of the most go-to remote access solutions by many.
-Since it’s free, almost everyone uses it to access another computer remotely.
+Windows Remote Desktop, in general, can only be used on the same network remote access solutions by many.
+Since it's almost everyone uses it to access another computer remotely.
 However, it is important to note that Windows Remote Desktop has its fair share of disadvantages as well.
-We’ll dive into some pros and cons of using Windows Remote Desktop.
+We'll dive into some pros and cons of using Microsoft Remote Desktop.

 - Easy to Use and Configure on the Same Network - Windows Remote Desktop is designed to give you an easy remote access experience.
 Although it's disabled by default, it's very easy to turn on and configure especially if you're connecting on the same network.

-- Difficult to Set Up Outside of Your Network - If you’re planning to connect outside of your network using Windows RDC, then prepare for some heavy IT work.
+- Difficult to Set Up Outside of Your Network - If you're planning to connect outside of your network using Windows RDC, then prepare for some heavy IT work.
 Windows Remote Desktop, in general, can only be used on the same network.
-You may need to do additionals steps in order to use Windows RDC outside of your network.
-This includes establishing a Virtual Private Network or VPN or exposing your device directly to the internet.
-The latter option isn’t necessarily secure as there’s a bunch of malware and viruses found online.
+You may need to do additional steps to use Windows RDP outside of your network.
+This includes establishing a Virtual Private Network or VPN access or exposing your device directly to the internet.
+The latter option isn't necessarily secure as there's a bunch of malware and viruses found online.

-- Not Firewall Free - In order to use Windows RDC, you need to configure your firewall settings first.
-Opening up your firewall means you’re potentially inviting hackers from entering your system.
-This can put your network’s security at risk which in return, can lead to a potential security breach.
+- Not Firewall Free - To use Windows RDC, you need to configure your firewall settings first.
+Opening up your firewall indicates you're potentially inviting hackers from entering your system.
+This can put your network's security at risk which in return, can lead to a potential security breach.

 One great alternative for Windows Remote Desktop is ITarian Remote Access.
-This free third-party software provides you with the ability to access another computer remotely in a secure and safe manner.
-Just like Windows Remote Desktop, it’s very easy to use, deploy and configure.
+This free third-party software provides you with the ability to access another computer remotely securely and safely.
+Just like Microsoft Remote Desktop, it's very easy to use, deploy and configure.

-One of the main goals of ITarian Remote Access is to eliminate the need for the physical presence of the user to get a task done.
-It’s also designed to provide you with the most natural remote access experience.
-Some of the standout features of ITarian Remote Access are as follows:
+One of the goals of ITarian Remote Access is to kill the need for the physical presence of the user to get a task done.
+It's also outlined to provide you with the most normal remote get-to experience.
+Some of the standout highlights of ITarian Remote Access are as follows:

 - Secure Remote Access - This software ensures that every session made between the local and remote computers is encrypted.
 This is to guarantee that no confidential interaction is leaked and exposed.

-- Session Confirmation - ITarian Remote Access requires users to provide the login credentials first before they can connect to a remote device or network.
+- Session Confirmation - ITarian Remote Access needs users to provide login credentials first before they can connect to a remote device or network.
 This ensures that all access made is authenticated and authorized.

 - Firewall Free - You no longer need to configure your firewall settings first using ITarian Remote Access.
 This allows you to have a more secure remote access experience.
 It also provides you with easy access to remote devices from anywhere at any time.